 Who knew there would be a Wikipedia page about toilet paper orientation?
+Not me.

 But I am happy to report that I have finally discovered the correct way to hang the toilet paper roll!

 Yes, there is finally proof that toilet paper direction (over vs. under) does make a difference!